a-jean-andreasian/a-jean-andreasian/projects.md

-All listed projects and products are original—some conceived and developed entirely from scratch, others featuring unique technical implementations.
+All listed projects and products are original.
+Some conceived and developed entirely from scratch, others featuring unique technical implementations.

 > Note: Some projects may still be in development or set to private.
 If you're interested in any specific project, feel free to reach out—I'm open to discussion.